New Zealand Parole Board: History

 The next year, the Crimes Amendment Act established Prison Boards which determined the length of prison sentences.
 If the local board considered a prisoner to be "reformed" they could be released on probation, although the board could also keep "habitual criminals" in jail indefinitely.
 But meaningful change was slow.
 In 1928, H.G.
 Mason, who eventually became the Minister of Justice, said in parliament that it was the function of the prisons "to imprison, to flog, to hang, not to care for a man in any other way".

 Public awareness of the need for prison reform grew stronger in the 1940s, but little changed until John Robson and Sam Barnett headed up the Department of Justice in the 1950s and 1960s.
 They engaged psychologists in the treatment of prisoners for the first time, introduced release on work parole for inmates near the end of their sentences, and in the process, "rejuvenated the Prison Parole Board".
 Today the Corrections Department continues to use psychologists to write reports on prisoners appearing for parole and to assess their risk of re-offending.

 During this time prisons and parole were still administered by 17 District Prison Boards and the National Parole Board.

 In the 1990s a number of high-profile violent crimes led, once again, to calls for longer prison sentences and a more punitive approach.
 In 2002 the Parole Act was passed, setting up today's Parole Board.
 In the same year, the Sentencing Act 2002 introduced longer prison sentences for many crimes as well as stricter conditions for those facing parole.
 In 2009, chief justice Dame Sian Elias noted that during her tenure there had been a substantial shift in the focus of criminal justice, placing emphasis on the victims of crime.

-Notable people
+Notable members

-Chairpersons

 Retired High Court Judge Jan-Marie Doogue is the current Chairperson of the New Zealand Parole Board, beginning from 15 July 2025.
 She has more than four decades of experience in the legal profession, including a distinguished judicial career in both the District and High Courts.